 Donations are accepted Mon-Fri from 9:00-4:00 in the Supervisor's Office.

 Donations received at: 1616 N. Arlington Heights Road, Arlington Heights

 If you have any questions please call our office at (847)259-7730 or email: GA@wheelingtownship.com.

 HANA COVID-19 Response

-The HANA Board has donated $1,500 from HANA funds to help in the fight against COVID-19.
+The HANA Board donated $1,500 from HANA funds to help in the fight against COVID-19.
 All funds for HANA are raised by $20 annual dues, as well as through our annual Greens fundraiser sale.
-The following local organizations have received $500 each:
+The following local organizations received $500 each:

 Latest HANA Newsletter

 We are in the process of uploading our archived newsletters.
 Additional past newsletters are coming soon.